Creating a .iso disk so you can install ubuntu on a laptop or PC

 Interesting programs to download.

 - Code::Blocks.
 This is a nice software development system that feels somewhat like Visual Studio.
 Try it out.
-I develop most of my programs here.
+I develop most of my Linux programs here.

 - virtual box.
 This is a virtual machine software system.
 Allows you to run multiple OS’s on one machine.